-Applicants to any program at Bethany must submit all required application components, indicate agreement with the Bethany Statement of Faith and any other faith/practice and lifestyle statements that are required by the university.
-All students taking classes on campus must also agree to a background check, due to the presence of a Montessori pre-school/elementary school on campus and for the safety and security of all campus residents.
+Applicants to any program at Bethany Global University must submit all required application components, indicate agreement with the Bethany Statement of Faith and any other faith/practice and lifestyle statements that are required by the university.
+All students taking classes on campus must also agree to a background check, due to the presence of a Montessori pre-school/elementary school and a local Christian High School on campus, and for the safety and security of all campus residents.